Why travel with us?

-At Green Era Travel, we do all we can to mitigate the negative aspects of tourism and maximize the positive aspects on the environment as well on the local population.
+At Green Era Travel, we do all we can to mitigate the negative aspects of tourism and maximize the positive aspects on the environment as well on the local people.
 In an effort to reduce the carbon emissions caused by air travel, our travel routes within Indochina are planned to have as little air travel as possible.
-We have the utmost respect for local customs and traditions, and we provide you with all the information you need to make your trip safe, comfortable and enjoyable.
+We have the utmost respect for local customs and traditions, and we provide you with all the informations you need to make your trip safe, comfortable and enjoyable.
 You will visit the most interesting venues, while learning about local history and the people that live there.
 You can have an entertaining and informative trip, and enjoy the hospitality of Southeast Asia, and at the same time give support to the local community.
 We urge visitors to buy locally made products and to patronize local businesses (restaurants and shops) which will create more employment.
 Because of the tragic past histories of several Southeast Asian countries, poverty is still prevalent, and we support NGOs dedicated to improving conditions in the community.
-In order to provide a small amount of assistance to such organizations, $10 from each booking contribute to the charity organization providing education to poor children, and developing local communities.
+In order to provide a small amount of assistance to such organizations, $5 from each booking contribute to the charity organization providing education to poor children, and developing local communities.

 Know What To Do & What Not To Do